lyc-handson-aws/handson-topic1/README.md

-# Topic 2 - Https Static Website on AWS S3 with a public DNS (www/naked)domain
+# Topic 1 - Https Static Website on AWS S3 with a public DNS domain

 ###### Yuanchao Hands-on Project